 Mabel Dodge Luhan

-It seems to me I am destined to live in the wilderness.
-I have been a city creature, but some dimly glimpsed doorway, a portal now shrouded, comes instant-by-instant into focus, and I know, like Alice, I will be down a rabbit hole and find myself on the other side.
-The event horizon is a gravitational pull that cannot be resisted.
-A black hole is an opening that connects one parallel universe to another.
+I have been a city creature, but some dimly glimpsed doorway, a portal now shrouded, comes instant-by-instant into focus, and I know, like Alice, I will slip down a rabbit hole and find myself on the other side.
+The event horizon is an irresistable gravitational pull, a black hole an opening that connects one parallel universe to another.
 Floating on a membrane, worlds brush and swell against one another until their collision blisters a pathway from the known to the unknown.
-An infinite sum total of possibilities are mathematical evidence that speak of a probable other version of myself that I will find on the hidden flank of C.S.
+An infinite sum total of possibilities indicate mathematical evidence that speaks of a probable other version of myself that I will find on the hidden flank of C.S.
 Lewis’s magic wardrobe.
-My apparition is an unassuming fistula, yet it calls to me with the transfixing force of a drift of yellow butterflies appearing spontaneously in a still and colorless landscape.
+My apparition is an unassuming fistula, yet it calls to me with the transfixing force of drifting yellow butterflies appearing spontaneously in a still and colorless landscape.

 All of us, if we are honest, know beauty when it is before us.
 At the heart of all masterpieces of art is the commitment of its creator, who is willing to confront death to make a work sing.
 The artist is the Everest-climber who strives to reach the immortal top without knowing if she will make it down alive.
 The climbing is a meditation that connects the climber to the sweet joy of existence.
 The hindsight of history and the analysis of academic criticism are superfluous to experiencing great creation in the gut.
 Similarly, we feel it in our core when we are in sync with place, for it participates in mutual benefit and shares a passion that is true.
 Just as art is a synergy between maker and viewer, landscape is an exchange between the container and the contained.